-UConn departments are responsible for ensuring the equivalence of ECE courses taught in high schools and at UConn.
-Instructors must be certified by the University department to teach ECE courses and must follow accreditation criteria established by OECP and NEASC.
+Instructors must be certified by the University department to teach UConn courses through UConn ECE and must follow accreditation criteria established by OECP and NACEP, UConn Early College Experience's accrediting body.
 University departments offering their courses through ECE are responsible for monitoring grading practices and ensuring that they are comparable to practices in the department.
-Completed ECE courses will be recorded on a non-degree UConn transcript with grade.
+Completed UConn courses offered through UConn ECE are recorded on the non-degree portion of a student's official UConn transcript with a final letter grade (A-F).